fawazshah/jmc-first-year-maths/README.md

 A few helpful documents covering the 1st year Maths content of the Joint Mathematics and Computing (JMC) degree at Imperial College London.
 2017/2018 syllabus.

 Written in LaTeX.
-Both PDF file and TeX source provided.
+Both PDF file and LaTeX source provided.

 If there are any errors, you can fork this repository and submit a pull request with a fix.
 Alternatively contact me at fs2217@ic.ac.uk.